ilygatsika/adapt-basis/readme.txt

 TODO list

     [OK] update H2O geometry from Diata file
-    [OK] verify that basis from BSE is the same as Diata file [OK] read density matrix data from file
+    [OK] verify that basis from BSE or PySCF is the same as Diata file [OK] read density matrix data from file
-    [OK] initialize atomic orbital basis from GAMESS US file [*] deactivate the decontraction of orbitals before Cholesky [*] recover set(idx_selection) from orbital products
+    [OK] initialize atomic orbital basis from GAMESS US file [OK] deactivate the orbital decontraction before Cholesky [OK] perform Cholesky on four-index tensor
-    [*] copy the GAMESS US file to out folder and remove the lines that do not contain selected orbitals
+    [OK] recover set(idx_selection) from orbital products
-    [*] force atom-wise consistency during the PCD procedure, since it will change the pivot order.
+    [*] copy the GAMESS US file to out folder and remove the lines that do not contain selected orbitals (for the moment it is manual) [*] force atom-wise consistency during the PCD procedure, since it will change the pivot order.
 La proposition de Susi c'est de regarder si le pivot correspond à deux fonctions centrées sur différents atomes.
 Si oui, il faut choisir les